mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     descr="Example 1"
     %}

-This is certainly a viable guess for how a program with that directory structure operates, but consider another answer: "A component of the program called `server` establishes an http server which listens for requests. `server` also establishes a connection to a redis server. `server` then interacts with that redis connection in different ways, based on the http requests which are received on the http server.
+This is certainly a viable guess for how a program with that directory structure operates, but consider another answer: “A component of the program called `server` establishes an http server that listens for requests. `server` also establishes a connection to a redis server. `server` then interacts with that redis connection in different ways based on the http requests that are received on the http server.
 Additionally, `server` tracks statistics about these interactions and makes them available to other components.
-The root component of the program establishes a connection to a second redis server, and stores those statistics in that redis server."
-Here's another diagram to depict _that_ program.
+The root component of the program establishes a connection to a second redis server, and stores those statistics in that redis server.”
+Here’s another diagram to depict _that_ program.

 {% include image.html